RustAudio/rust-lv2/README.md

 * … and more!
 (Not yet implemented either)

-Note that this library will only provide Rust bindings for the official LV2 specifications, however it is compatible any other arbitrary or custom specification, and other, external crates are able and welcome to provide Rust bindings to any other specification that will integrate with this library.
+Note that this library will only provide Rust bindings for the official LV2 specifications, however it is compatible with any other arbitrary or custom specification, and other, external crates are able and welcome to provide Rust bindings to any other specification that will integrate with this library.

 ## License